egberts/egberts.github.io-src/content/articles/virtual-vim-functions.md

 And here we really want to be doing syntax error checking from thereon.

-We get an error condition at this point of which it will be highlight as bright red box:
+An error condition appears at this point of which it will be highlight as bright red box:
 ```nft
     list ruleset ip6 no-such-thing